-Spoon the rub onto your pork ribs or pork roasts, then lightly pat the mixture onto the surface.
-Don't over season, but try to get a good coating on all exposed surfaces.
-Remember, what sticks to the meat is all you'll needs.
-You can also use 10-ounce metal kitchen shakers to apply this pork rub.
+Sprinkle the rub onto your pork ribs or roast, then lightly pat the mixture onto the surface.
+Don't over season, but try to get a good coating on all exposed meat.
+Remember, what sticks to the meat is all you'll need.
+You can also use these 10-ounce metal kitchen shakers to apply the pork rub.

 Make-Ahead and Store:

 Triple this recipe and store it in an airtight container in a cupboard for up to 1 year.
 Check on it periodically, stir to break up any clumps, seal tight, and return to the cupboard.
 The chances are that you'll use this up long before the year mark.

 - 1/2 cup paprika (not smoked)

 - 2 tablespoons black pepper